victoirefem/bp_final/README.md

 ## Cases for testing

 For each case we also define which banks data files need to be in `bank_data/raw`.
-If some are missing in the directory, download them from OneDrive folder with the respective case.

 ### Case1: 6 invited banks